meituan/Firefly/README.md

 $ sbt 'run [--output <output-dir>] <thrift-file1> [<thrift-file2> ...] --rx --android'
 ```

+If you generate codes with `--android`, your project should dependents on `com.meituan.firefly:lib-android` instead of `com.meituan.firefly:library`.

 ### Gradle plugin
 If you are using Gradle, you may use the Gradle Plugin: